paleolimbot/wk/cran-comments.md

-Fixes inconsistent source-header signature identified by the LTO check and eliminates the check failure on MacOS (oldrel).
+Fixes a number of bugs including a check failure on MacOS where sf was not installed.

 ## Test environments

-* local (MacOS, R 4.0.1)
+* local (MacOS, R 4.0.3)
 * GitHub Actions (ubuntu-20.04): release, devel
 * GitHub Actions (windows): release
 * Github Actions (macOS): release